mingyeeee/RUhacks2021/README.md

 ### MobileNetV2

+ML was implemented in this project to classify simulations, by labelling them vision.py will render the simulation by detecting the arucoMarkers.

 ### ArUco Tracker

 AugmentEd uses [ArUco Markers](https://docs.opencv.org/master/d5/dae/tutorial_aruco_detection.html) to find correspondence between the real environment coordinates and projection of science simulations.
 For this project we have used markers that can be generated using the `dictionary = cv.aruco.Dictionary_get(cv.aruco.DICT_4X4_50)`

 ![](./computer-vision/img/aruco_markers.png)

+The markers hare detected using `vision.py` and depending on which simulation was identified by MobileNet a real-time augmented reality simultaion will be displayed.